 Car accidents can cause a wide range of personal injuries.
 Call a Mesquite car accident lawyer as soon as possible after an accident.

 You focus on healing and get updates while we work

 Every personal injury case is worth a different amount depending on the impact the injuries have on the victim’s life and livelihood.
 The only way to get an accurate estimate of the value of your claim is to speak to an attorney.
 Otherwise, you may be able to get a rough idea by looking at the costs of your economic and non-economic damages.
 Adding up these expenses can give you an idea of what your claim could be worth:

 Personal injury attorneys exist to help the overwhelming number of people who face damages due to unintentional injuries.
-It is an attorney’s job to protect the interests of injured parties during insurance settlement negotiations and personal injury trials.
-Unlike insurance claims adjusters, PI lawyers work for the injured party, not for a large corporation.
-When you trust a lawyer with your case, you can rest assured he or she is doing whatever possible to maximize your recovery amount.
-This is the opposite of what insurance companies will try to do, which is get you to settle for as little as possible to save them money.
+It is an injury attorney’s job to protect the interests of injured parties during insurance settlement negotiations and personal injury trials.
+Unlike insurance companies insurance claims adjusters, personal injury lawyers work for the injured party, not for a large corporation.

 Call a personal injury lawyer at (214) 661-1537 or fill in our online form to speak with one of our personal injury attorneys about your claim.

 Learning the facts about personal injury accidents can help you grasp the magnitude of this issue in the U.S. According to the National Safety Council (NSC), unintentional injuries have been the fifth-leading cause of death since 1991.
 In the United States, an injury severe enough to require medical evaluation occurs every second of every day.
 That translates into 4,520 injuries per hour,108,000 per day, 761,500 per week, and nearly 40 million each year.